How Experiential Technologies Enhance the Arts, Perception, and Culture

 Author's Note: While I was writing this piece several questions came to mind:

-Comment below with any ideas you may have or if you wish to share a fun memory related to use of VR, 360°, etc.
+Comment below with any ideas you may have or if you wish to share a fun memory related to use of VR, 360°, or any other new technology.